alexzhu0/m_flow/README.md

 ## What is M-flow?

-The fundamental shift is this: **existing systems build graphs but still retrieve by embedding distance.
-M-flow makes the graph the retrieval mechanism itself.**
+The real shift is not whether a system builds a graph, but what the graph is allowed to do at retrieval time.

-RAG embeds chunks and ranks by vector similarity.
-GraphRAG goes further — it extracts entities, builds a knowledge graph, and generates community summaries.
-But when a query arrives, retrieval still reduces to embedding the query and matching against stored text.
-The graph informs what gets embedded; it does not participate in how results are scored.
-The retrieval step remains **similarity-driven**.
+In most RAG systems, retrieval is still dominated by similarity: the query is embedded, textual units are ranked by vector distance, and structure—if present—mainly helps organize, summarize, or expand context.
+Many GraphRAG systems add entities, relations, and community structure, but the graph often remains supportive rather than decisive in scoring.

-M-flow takes a different approach: the graph is the scoring engine.
-When a query arrives, vector search casts a wide net across multiple granularities to find entry points.
-Then **the graph takes over** — propagating evidence along typed, semantically weighted edges, and scoring each knowledge unit by the tightest chain of reasoning that connects it to the query.
+M-flow takes a different approach.
+Vector search is used primarily to open candidate entry points across multiple granularities.
+From there, retrieval becomes graph-led: evidence moves through typed, semantically weighted edges, and each knowledge unit is scored by the strongest supporting path that links it to the query.

-Similar and relevant sometimes overlap, but they are fundamentally different.
+That distinction matters because similarity and relevance are not identical.
+Similarity is proximity in representation space.
+Relevance is whether the system can connect the query to the answer through a coherent structure of evidence.

 Consider the query **"Why did the migration fail?"**

 **Traditional retrieval** — matches by surface similarity: